 - Depression: Researchers found taking opioids for 90 days or more significantly increases your chances of developing major depression.
-One study reported anyone taking opioids for 90 to 180 days has a 25 percent increased risk; those taking them more than 180 days were 53 percent more likely to develop depression.
+One study reported anyone taking opioids for 90 to 180 days has a 25% increased risk; those taking them more than 180 days were 53% more likely to develop depression.
 They speculate the depression is due to resetting the brain’s reward system.
 With long-term use, the painkiller continues to push the threshold for experiencing pleasure until natural rewards no longer trigger the sensation.

 - Paranoia: These thoughts and feelings are related to a perceived threat, conspiracy or persecution.
 Users experience extreme anxiety and fear due to the changes Percocet causes in the brain.
 Thoughts and emotions are altered until they become negative patterns, resulting in paranoia.

 - Confusion: Percocet is a very powerful opioid.
 Abused or overused, it fogs your mind as it floods your brain’s opiate receptors.
 As a result, thoughts are unclear and confusion sets in, making it hard to put coherent thoughts together or follow logical processes.

 - Insomnia: Long-term use of Percocet makes it hard to sleep.
 Since getting a good night’s rest is important to your overall well-being, this affects several other aspects of your health.
 What’s more, a lack of sleep worsens other symptoms like depression and anxiety, resulting in a downward spiral.

 - Hallucinations: These vary greatly from person to person.
 You might see lights, colors or other things that aren’t really there, or you may hear non-existent sounds.
 It’s also possible to smell things or feel things that aren’t there, such as an itching sensation… like things are crawling on your skin.